amekelburg/wedsite/4-accomodations.md

 ![](/img/hilton_garden_inn.JPG){:width="500px"}

-  This is within walking distance from the airport, only a 10-minute drive from downtown.
+  This is within walking distance from the airport, and only a 10-minute drive from downtown.
 There will not be shuttles from the hotels to the ferry terminal, however, Uber is very inexpensive and is available in Portland, as well as cab service.
-  209 Fore Street, Portland, ME 04101
+  145 Jetport Boulevard, Portland, Maine, 04102
-  [Click here]() to make reservations for our wedding block online.
+  1-207-828-1117
   **$189/night, for one or two nights.
 Self parking is complimentary.
 Book by June 8th!**